soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 4-04 Employees' Identification Number or Letter.* ::

 Each licensed repairman (company) shall, if he or it employs more than one repairman or serviceman, assign an identification number or letter to each such individual.
-Said identification number or letter must also be imprinted upon the security seal in addition to the information required in § 4-02 above.
+Said identification number or letter must also be imprinted upon the security seal in addition to the information required in 6 RCNY § 4-02.